Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 If you were Nintendo, should you try to beat them back with a more powerful console?

 Of course not!
-The GameCube was a failure because it tried to compete directly with the PS2 & the Xbox so probably not a wise choice to do the same strategy.
+The GameCube failed because it tried to compete directly with the PS2 & the Xbox, so it was probably not a wise choice to use the same strategy.

 A better strategy is to create a market where Nintendo will be the only player.